 DICE (Dynamic Ionosphere CubeSat Experiment)

-DICE (Dynamic Ionosphere CubeSat Experiment) is an exploratory space weather mission, launched in October 2011.
-The mission was developed by the DICE consortium and launched by NASA (National Aeronautics and Space Administration).
-Consisting of two 1.5U CubeSat form factor satellites (DICE-1 and DICE-2), its objective is the measurement of ionosphere plasma density and its effects on communication, surveillance and navigation systems.
+DICE is a space weather mission, launched in October 2011.
+Its objective is the measurement of ionosphere plasma density and its effects on communication, surveillance and navigation systems.

 |Agency||NASA, DICE Consortium|

 - Direct Current Langmuir Probe (DCP),